-Modern robots are equipped with numerous sensors, e.g., cameras and F/T sensors, enabling them to act autonomously in unknown situations and solve tasks requiring flexibility like household tasks~\cite{oelerichLanguageguidedManipulatorMotion2024}.
+\IEEEPARstart{M}{odern} robots are equipped with numerous sensors enabling them to act autonomously in unknown situations and solve tasks requiring flexibility like household tasks~\cite{oelerichLanguageguidedManipulatorMotion2024}.
 For example, tidying up a room is challenging due to the unstructured environment in which the robot has to act.
 It is infeasible to provide a complete description of such an environment as it is prone to changes.
 Obstacles like chairs, tables, and humans may change locations at any time.
 The robot needs to move fluently and quickly, which presents a major challenge for trajectory planning.
-Planning robot motions is difficult due to kinematic, dynamic and collision-avoidance constraints making offline planners~\cite{lavallePlanningAlgorithms2006,marcucciMotionPlanningObstacles2023,elbanhawiSamplingBasedRobotMotion2014} a common choice.
+Planning robot motions is difficult due to kinematic, dynamic and collision-avoidance constraints making offline planners~\cite{lavallePlanningAlgorithms2006,marcucciMotionPlanningObstacles2023} a common choice.
 However, it is important to plan robotic motions online and react quickly in order to address the challenges of unstructured and dynamic environments.
-Popular approaches are online optimization-based trajectory planning with a receding horizon~\cite{beckModelPredictiveTrajectory2024,oelerichBoundMPCCartesianTrajectory2024,oelerichLanguageguidedManipulatorMotion2024,schoelsCIAOMPCbasedSafe2020} or sampling-based trajectory planning~\cite{bhardwajSTORMIntegratedFramework2022,jankowskiVPSTOPointbasedStochastic2023}.
+Popular approaches are online optimization-based trajectory planning with a receding horizon~\cite{oelerichBoundMPCCartesianTrajectory2024,oelerichLanguageguidedManipulatorMotion2024, beckModelPredictiveTrajectory2024, oelerichModelPredictiveTrajectory2024} or sampling-based trajectory planning~\cite{bhardwajSTORMIntegratedFramework2022,jankowskiVPSTOPointbasedStochastic2023}.